fossadev/fossabot-docs/docs/variables/twitchemotes.md

 #### Parameters

-This variable takes ***one*** *optional* parameter that is a Twitch username of who to fetch a list of all currently available subscriber emotes of.
-Defaults to the broadcaster's username if not provided.
+This variable takes ***one*** *optional* parameter that is a **Twitch username** of who to fetch a list of all currently available subscriber emotes of.
+Defaults to the current broadcaster's username if not provided.

 #### Example Output